Hibb-bb/AL/README.md

 ## Requirements

 *Using virtual environment is recommended.* <br>
-*During the experiment, we mostly run our code on RTX3090*
+*During the experiment, we mostly ran our code on RTX3090*

 ```bash
 pip install -r requirements.txt